ordbase/generative-orc-721/genesis/README.md

 the "originals" in the CryptoPunksData contract (Anno 2021).

-Let's deploy a new ordgen / ORC-721 collection - 10 000 D.I.Y.
-Genesis Punks - (re)using or (is it "recursing on"?) the .PNGs indexed 1 to 133 with the bonus bitcoin orange background at 0 - plus going beyond recursive punks by matching the attribute ids in the CryptoPunksData in the generative dna ("on-chain" bitcoin metadata).
+Let's mint a new ordgen / ORC-721 collection (free, first-come/first-serve) - 10 000 D.I.Y.
+Genesis Punks - (re)using or (is it "recursing on"?) the .PNGs indexed 1 to 133 with the bonus bitcoin orange background at 0 - plus going beyond recursive punks
+by matching the attribute ids in the CryptoPunksData in the generative dna ("on-chain" bitcoin metadata).

 ## Wen mint?
 NOW (Free, First-Come/First-Serve)